 He glared at her.
 "Maybe I am so tough."

 "I know you are, you prat, it's part of what I like about you!
 But it's okay to feel something, it was your parents' house."

 "So, what?
-I should just throw a fucking wobbly right here?" he demanded.
+I should throw a wobbly, right here?" he demanded.